MikeiLL/mz-mobilize-america-interface/README.txt

 Simple interface for displaying events from Mobilize America's API via shortcode.
 Customize the display using template files in your theme.

+ * This is _only an interface_ between your WP install and Mobilize America, provided free, with no guarantees.
+ * Visit [Mobilize America](https://join.mobilize.us) more info on this galvanization tool.
+ * Check Mobilize America's [Terms and Conditions](https://join.mobilize.us/terms-of-service) here.

 == Installation ==

 1. Upload `mz-mobilize-america.php` to the `/wp-content/plugins/` directory